 - Cover letter issued by the college or university

-You will also require a copy of your passport photo page if you are a UK citizen, or your official photo ID if you are non-UK citizen.
+You will also require a copy of your passport photo page if you are a UK citizen / EU passport holder.
+If you’re a non-UK citizen, however, you’ll also need a copy of your T4 visa.
+The validity should cover the period of study.

 We have had customers previously enquire as to whether providing a certified copy of your award certificate from the university is acceptable in place of the original.
 Unfortunately, although this is known as a certified copy, it is not the same as a copy made by a registered solicitor and as such we are unable to process this document.